-Agency / Permit / Expiration Special Conditions Report Due Date Expiration Monitoring and reporting shall be conducted in accordance with the approved Pinniped Monitoring Plan. (a) Baseline monitoring shall be conducted each week, with two events per month occurring in the monitoring and two per month in the afternoon.
-These consuses shall continue for four bours, weather permitting; the census days shall be chosen to ensure that monitoring encompasses a low and high tide each in the morning and atternoon.
-All seas has landed out on the beach shall be counted every 30 minutes from the overlock on the built along Highway I adjacent to the haul-out using high-powered sporting scopes.
-Observers shall indicate where groups of seals are hauled out on the sandbar and provide a total count for each group.
-If possible, adults and pays shall be counted separately. (b) Peripheral coastal haul-outs shall be visited concurrently with baseline monitoring in the event that a lagono outlet channel is implemented and maintained for a prolonged period of over 21 days. (c) During estuary management events, monitoring shall locar on all days that activity in occurring using the same protocols as deserfed for baseline mentioring, with the difference that monitoring shall begin at least one hour prior mentioring, with the difference that monitoring shall begin at least one hour prior the duration of the event, until at least one hour after the even ad equipment leave the beach.
-In adultion, a non-day pre-event survey of the new abull be made after the event, weather permitting. (d) For all monitoring, the following information shall be recorded in 30-minute intervals: i.
+Agency / Permit / Expiration Special Conditions Report Due Date Monitoring and reporting shall be conducted in accordance with the approved Pinniped Monitoring Plan. (a) Baseline monitoring shall be conducted each week, with two events per month occurring in the morning and two per month in the afternoon.
+These censuses shall confine for flow hours, weather permitting; the census days shall be chosen to ensure that monitoring encompasses a low and high thoe dues hit the morning minutes from the overlook on the blaff along Highway) saliancent to pri shall-out using high-powered sporting scopes.
+Observers shall indicate where groups of seals are hauted out on the sandbar and provide a total count for each group.
+If possible, adults and pups shall be counted separately. (b) Peripheral coastal haul-outs shall be visited concurrently with baseline monitoring in the event that a lagoon outlet channel is implemented and maintained for a prolonged period of over 21 days. (c) During estury management events, monitoring shall occur on all days that activity is occurring using the same protocols and accorded for baseline monitoring with the difference that monitoring shall begin at least one hour prior to the crew and equipment accessing the beach work are and continue through the duration of the event, annil at least one hour after the crew and equipment leave the beach.
+In addition, a one-day prost-event survey shall be made within one to three days of the event and a one-day post-event survey shall be made for the event, weather permitting. (d) For all monitoring, the following information shall be recorded in 30-minute intervals: i.
 Pinniped counts by species; ii.
 Behavior; iii.
-Behavior; iii.
-Time, source and duration of any disturbance, with takes incidental to SCWA actions recorded only for responses involving movement away from the disturbance or responses of greater intensity (e.g., not for alertis); iv.
-Estimated distances between source of disturbance and pinnipeds; v.
-Weather conditions (e.g., temperature, percent cloud cover, and wind speed); and Date C-35
+Time, source and duration of any disturbance, with takes incidental to SCWA actions recorded only for responses involving movement away from the disturbance or responses of greater intensity (e.g., not for alterts); iv.
+Weather conditions (e.g., temperature, percent cloud cover, and wind speed); and vi.
+Tide levels and estuary water surface elevation.
+C-35